Prep 1 hr

 - 3 gallons cooked rice (optional)

-- Place beef, pork or turkey in 5 gal stock pot, and 1 each 3 gal stock pot with 1 cup onion plus and some salt and pepper into each pot.
-Add pork stock to fill each pot one-third full.
+- Place beef, pork or turkey in 5 gal stock pot, and 2 each 3 gal stock pot with 1 cup onion plus and some salt and pepper into each pot.
+Add pork bones for the stock to fill each pot one-third full.
 Bring to simmer, skimming surface as needed, and cook slowly a half-hour.
 Add more beef, pork or turkey and enough water or stock to cover meat.
+REMOVE ALL PIECES OF BONES AND BITS.
 Continue to simmer very slowly for another hour or two.